-Many creative entrepreneurs, artists, designers, and the factory cat Johannes Gutenberg have found their home here.
+Many creative entrepreneurs, artists, designers have found their home here.
 Its industrial interiors and hipster vibes bring together design and art shops, a unique and cozy bookshop, cool restaurants, galleries and several event venues.
 For example, there is a community repair space called Paranduskelder (direct translation would be “Repair Basement”) that values recycling and environmentally friendly practices, offering workshops and trainings as well as organising events where people can repair any and every item they need, whether it is a suitcase or a computer mouse.
 The neighbouring building houses TYPA Printing and Paper Arts Centre, which received the Ilucidare prize for excellence in Heritage-led Innovation in November 2020.

 During summer, the courtyard, called the Pocket Park, is buzzing with music, markets and even an outdoor cinema.
 However, Aparaaditehas is worth visiting throughout the year as it hosts a variety of different events every week from concerts to workshops and parties to exhibitions.

 You can easily boost the value of your conference programme by introducing your guests to this fascinating city and its surroundings.
 Start with a guided walking tour of Tartu or Explore the city with Tartu Street Art Tour, then continue by visiting some of the city’s dozens of museums, checking out the latest exhibition at the Tartu Art House, taking a quick barge cruise along the Emajõgi River or sipping suds at the A. Le Coq brewery’s Beer Museum.
 Out-of-town options include trips down the so-called Onion Route along the shores of Lake Peipsi, home to a unique community of Russian Old Believers, and visits to the Mooste Manor to experience Estonia’s nature and traditional way of life.
 In Estonia, nature areas are never far away and the most magical of these are the ancient peat bogs that dot the land.
 These one-of-a-kind ecosystems are best visited on bog-walking tours, which don’t require any special physical training or equipment.
 The most popular bog walking tours for Tartu conference-goers are the Valgesoo nature study trail, the Meenikunno bog, Männikjärve bog.

 Dining for every taste